GsDevKit/GsDevKit_home/docs/installation/installDevKitServerAndClient.md

    After these scripts successfully complete, you will have a stone named `<myStoneName>`, of GemStone/S 64 Bit version `<GemStoneVersion>`, installed on your server node and running.
 You will have a NetLDI named `<myStoneName>_ldi` running on the server, so the server is ready for the tODE client to connect.
 You will also have a client named `<myClientName>` installed and ready to start.

-## Script to Install both Server and Client
+## Example Script to Install both Server and Client

 This script installs both client and server components, and installs and starts a 3.2.9 server named **devKit_329**, and a todeClient named **tode1**.